 How many steps can a single Flow have?

-We've tested it with over 100+ steps successfully; that said, subscriber can only receive no more than 30 blocks without a pause.
-This limitation is implemented to prevent situations where a subscriber receives an infinite number of messages in their Messenger without any pause.
+We've tested it with over 100+ steps successfully; that said, subscribed contacts can only receive no more than 30 blocks without a pause.
+This limitation is implemented to prevent situations where a subscribed contacts receives an infinite number of messages in their Messenger without any pause.
 As a result, any block that does not have a button in it (regular or Quick Reply) or a Smart Delay block, will be considered a block without a pause.

 Can I view analytics in a Flow view?